xapicohort/team-captivate-jslibrary/README.md

 In this repo, you will find superWrapperSource folder:

 Step 1:
-  From this folder copy controller.js, controllerNoIE.js, and tincan.js and place in the cpativate publish folder assets/js
+  From this folder copy controller.js, controllerNoIE.js, and tincan.js and place in the captivate publish folder assets/js

 Step2:
 In the index.html page that is published by captivate you need to add the changes reflect in superWrapper Source folder> index.html